Mimesis: Dionysian imitatio

 Dionysian imitatio is the influential literary method of imitation as formulated by Greek author Dionysius of Halicarnassus in the 1st century BC, who conceived it as technique of rhetoric: emulating, adapting, reworking, and enriching a source text by an earlier author.

 Dionysius' concept marked a significant departure from the concept of mimesis formulated by Aristotle in the 4th century BC, which was only concerned with "imitation of nature" rather than the "imitation of other authors."
 Latin orators and rhetoricians adopted the literary method of Dionysius' imitatio and discarded Aristotle's mimesis.

+From mimesis to abstraction in art

+The concept of mimesis, understood in painting as the accurate representation of visual perception, was the primary framework for Western visual art from the Renaissance through the development of linear perspective to create the illusion of three-dimensional space and techniques such as sfumato and chiaroscuro developed to be able to represent figures with increasing realism.

+During the 18th and 19th centuries, this emphasis on physical accuracy was challenged by aesthetic theories that contrasted the sublime and the picturesque, both of which criticized the classical traditions in painting.